 Thanks, and please only take it once.
 Please re-post the link if you don't mind helping out.
 Read on if you want to know more about why I'm asking, but fair warning, I wax a bit philosophical.

 Having entered the world of parenthood I find myself wondering more and more often about the future that awaits my son.
-This led me to that very simple question above and as I asked myself , I realized that it only mattered so much as what I believe in.
-More importantly though, is what our society as whole thinks.
-Our shared belief is critical since we, as a collective, ultimately shape the future.
-The Smithsonian recently did an extensive poll on what they thought the year 2050 would be like, but I was curious what those connected to my social network thought.
+This led me to that very simple question above and as I asked myself, I came to realize that it only mattered so much as to what I believed.
+It was far more important as to what our society as whole thought.
+It is our shared belief that is critical since we -as a collective- ultimately shape the future.
+Pew recently did an extensive poll on what people thought the year 2050 would be like, but I was curious what those connected to my social network thought.

 My initial expectation is that there will be about a 50/50 split in responses.
 My intuition, however, is that as our future unfolds, there will be more and more people that are optimistic.

 You can count me among those already optimistic, because even though I believe we've been headed down the wrong path for some time and even though things seem more overwhelming and more polarized than ever.
 I have many more reasons to be optimistic.
 This isn't because I believe the answers to all our problems are already out there, it's because I know that they exist as demonstrated by those pivotal points when our society used its great power to create fundamental change.
 And for these few moments in time, it's all about riding the exponential.